 While opting not to purchase a stand we still made an effort to both be seen and to see everything on show.

 As I walked in several things caught my eye but instead of walking towards the banners clearly designed to draw my attention.
 I decided to turn right where I soon saw a rather ingenious piece of equipment.

 For anyone that has never heard of Bubble Football it is a very interesting game to watch but is only one of the five games that Xtreme Active offer.

 With equipment rental, School/Holiday club management, classes & sports days this is an interesting organisation.

 The next stand I visited was 360°imagery where I had a rather interesting discussion about both photography and Google.

-Both offer courses and information to ensure you are putting the right amounts of the right things into your bodies at the right times.
+Both offer courses and information to ensure you are putting the right amounts of the right things into our bodies at the right times.

-While nutritional education is critical to consistant good health, it does require that you actually buy the products with the correct nutritional values.
+While nutritional education is critical to consistent good health, it does require that you actually buy the products with the correct nutritional values.

 This company specialises in products that are free from wheat, gluten, nuts & dairy!

 Hypervibe was an interesting concept, some of you may have seen toning equipment such as Slendertone Belts but this takes the concept to the next level.